 - Start gathering your supporting documents as soon as possible in case there are delays in obtaining them.

-- If you are unwell, you can now see a GP and obtain a medical certificate online.
+- If you're unwell, it is now possible to consult a GP and obtain a medical certificate online.

-- If you submit late, it is very important that you explain and provide supporting documents that prove why you couldn’t submit on time, such as evidence of hospitalization or a death notice for a relative.
+- If you submit late, it's very important that you explain and provide supporting documents that prove why you couldn’t submit on time, such as evidence of hospitalisation or a death notice for a relative.

-- There is some flexibility with the two working day time-frame if you are a first time applicant – but you still need to apply as soon as possible.
-Once you know the process you are expected to apply within two working days.
+- There's some flexibility with the two working day time-frame if you are a first time applicant or can show that your circumstances prevented you from applying sooner – but you still need to apply as soon as possible.
+Once you know the process you're expected to apply within two working days.

 Why do I need to apply within two working days of my assessment?

-We need you to begin your application promptly and start obtaining any supporting documents: for example, if you are applying because of a health condition, your health professional may be unwilling to provide supporting documents once you no longer have symptoms.
+We need you to begin your application promptly and start obtaining any supporting documents: for example, if you're applying because of a health condition, your health professional may be unwilling to provide supporting documents once you no longer have symptoms.